 Hike Up St. John´s Fortress / Castle of San Giovanni

-Like other city walls, Kotor’s fortifications were built to protect the town from invaders, and in Kotor, the construction of the walls started in the 9th century.
+Hiking up St. John´s Fortress is by far the best thing to do in Kotor.
+Whether you have a few hours or stay one day in Kotor – should seriously consider hiking up.Like other city walls, Kotor’s fortifications were built to protect the town from invaders, and in Kotor, the construction of the walls started in the 9th century.
 By the 14th century, a protective loop was completed.

-TRAIL 1: So, there is an official hiking trail that the tourism office recommends taking and promotes.
+TRAIL 1: So, there is an official hiking trail that the tourism office recommends taking.
 Take the 1,300+ stairs to enjoy amazing views.

-The official hours for when you can go up to the St. John´s Fortress are from 8 am to 8 pm.
+- When you can go up to the St. John´s Fortress, the official hours are from 8 am to 8 pm.
 If you start hiking between that time, you have to pay an entrance fee of 8€.

-Hiking to the very top should take about 45 minutes – make sure to wear comfortable and solid footwear (no flip flops for this part of the day).
+- Hiking to the very top should take about 45 minutes – make sure to wear comfortable and solid footwear (no flip-flops for this part of the day).

-As this activity is the most popular, it can get busy after 10 am, so I really recommend getting up earlier to beat the crowds.
+- As this activity is the most popular, it can get busy after 10 am, so I really recommend getting up earlier to beat the crowds.

-- This is the path I chose – traveling with a little dog did not leave me any other option (as dogs are not supposed to climb many stairs, which means I would have to carry him most of the time, so I figured the alternative route was the better option).
+- This is the path I chose.
+Traveling with a little dog did not leave me any other option (as dogs are not supposed to climb many stairs, which means I would have to carry him most of the time, so I figured the alternative route was the better option).

 - The second path starts outside of the old town and offers different views of the Bay of Kotor.

-- I was a bit scared and I saw a middle-aged couple decide not to climb through the window, but it looked scarier than it was (however, I would feel uncomfortable doing it with little kids).
+- I was a bit scared, and I saw a middle-aged couple decide not to climb through the window, but it looked scarier than it was.
+However, I would feel uncomfortable doing it with little kids.

-From there, you have amazing views of the Bay of Kotor (much better than those from the unofficial hiking trail).
+Once you are at the “main route”, you have amazing views of the Bay of Kotor (much better than those from the unofficial hiking trail).
 For the best view, however, keep climbing up for another 10-20 minutes until you reach the St. John´s Fortress.

 It just looks incredible on a clear day.
 The fortress itself is not well-maintained, but at least you can walk around freely there.

+Some people sell drinks.
+I suggest bringing your own snacks and drinks and taking enough breaks to soak in the views and beauty!
 So, when it is time to head back down, stop at the Church of Our Lady of Remedy, which you can also visit.